ibrahimuye/ContrastsecurityProject/ContractSecurityBddApiTests/ReadMe.txt

 -AppPages.AllPage where I have private page objects with public getters to implement Page Object Model -I created a physical class for each physical page of application so that I keep only one copy of each locator here and reuse wherever required this is for easy maintanence
--html report of the last run is in ..\ContractSecurityBddApiTests\bin\Debug\netcoreapp3.1 and can be exported to TeamCity tabs
+-Html report of the last run will be created in ..\ContractSecurityBddApiTests\bin\Debug\netcoreapp3.1 and can be exported to Team City / Jenkins tabs
- I will provide a copy in project level as well as index.html -I prefer mapping response directly to a physical class - all response objects and post payload objects are in AppPages.ApiObjects
+ I will provide a copy in project level as well as index.html and a jpeg copy -I prefer mapping response directly to a physical class - all response objects and post payload objects are in AppPages.ApiObjects
--BDD scenarios are in Features.VulneribilityTagsFeature file -C# scripts linked to each step of scenario areStepDefinitions.VulneribilityTagsTestsSteps.cs
+-BDD scenarios are in Features.VulneribilityTagsFeature file -C# scripts linked to each step of scenario areStepDefinitions.VulneribilityTagsTestsSteps.cs -To reproduce the bug, developer can use the steps in the excel report and the html report shows each passing and failing step.
+We attach here a screen shut of the error inctance in UI test.

 Looking forward to joining team ! thank you